gaurav-bhadane/Weather_Information/README.md

 # Description
-Weather Information Generator using Os module and Weather Api
+Weather Information Generator using Os module and Weather Api for fetching the Forecast